hirosystems/stacks-e2e-testing/README.md

 npm link @hirosystems/stacks-devnet-js
 ```

-Now, you can run the tests expecting this 2.2 node, e.g. those with `-pox-disable` in the file name.
+Now, you can run the tests expecting this 2.2 node, i.e. those in the _pox-disabled/_ directory.

 To switch back to the default version, run: